thecarp/dactyl-keyboard/doc/tutorial-1a.md

 You might wonder why `use-key-style` isn’t always on.
 The application generally leaves `false` as the default value for Boolean (i.e. `true` or `false`) parameters.
 This is mainly for consistency.
-In the case `use-key-style` for mounting plates, you may one day need an odd size to fit a custom rotary encoder or some other unusual feature.
+In the case of `use-key-style` for mounting plates, you may one day need an odd size to fit a custom rotary encoder or some other unusual feature.